 The use of an llms.txt file and clear robots.txt guidelines

-LLMs now ‘read’ the web like search engines.
-Use llms.txt to guide models toward the right pages and context, and robots.txt to block what shouldn’t be crawled.
+LLMs now read the web like search engines.
+Use llms.txt to guide models toward the right pages and context, and robots.txt to block what should not be crawled.

 What is an llms.txt file?

-The main purpose of an llms.txt file is to make the relationship between websites and AI systems more transparent.
-Language models build their knowledge using large amounts of data, and they increasingly seek reliable and up-to-date sources.
-An llms.txt file provides structured information about what can be found on your website.
-You can think of it as a summary showing where the real value of your website lies.
-AI tools follow these instructions, which helps them interpret your content more accurately and create better summaries.
-It also allows them to cite your website properly and avoid using outdated or irrelevant pages.
+The main purpose of an llms.txt file is to make the relationship between your website and AI systems more transparent and useful.
+Language models build their knowledge from large amounts of data and increasingly look for reliable, up-to-date sources.
+An llms.txt file gives them structured information about what your website contains and where the real value lies.
+Think of it as a summary that directs AI tools to the content that matters.
+This helps them interpret your content more accurately, create better summaries, cite your website correctly, and avoid pulling from outdated or irrelevant pages.

 How llms.txt and robots.txt work together